A transfer principle: from periods to isoperiodic foliations: Period homomorphisms of stable forms

-\begin{example} In $\mathcal{H}_2$ there are examples of injective homomorphisms for wich the volume of symplectic submodules can only take discrete values.
+\end{proof} \begin{corollary} Let $W$ be a unimodular symplectic module of rank $2g\geq 6$, and $p: W \rightarrow \mathbb C$ be a homomorphism whose image is not contained in a real line such that $\rank (p)\geq 5$.
+Then, either all elements in $W\setminus\ker p$ are $p$-admissible or all elements that are not $p$-admissible have image in a real line $\ell\subset\mathbb{C}$ containing $0$ and lie in a submodule of rank $2g-2$ or $2g-1$ of $W$.
+Consequently for every real line $l\neq \ell$ passing through $0$ we have $\rank p^{-1}(l) \leq 2$. \end{corollary} \begin{example} In $\mathcal{H}_2$ there are examples of injective homomorphisms for which the volume of symplectic submodules can only take discrete values.
 They necessarily correspond to case (2) in Proposition \ref{l:padmissible elements}.
-These examples correspond precisely to the periods of forms belonging to Hilbert modular invariant submanifolds.
-Assume $W$ is of rank $4$, and that the homomorphism $p:W\rightarrow\mathbb{C}$ is given on a symplectic basis $a_1,b_1,a_2,b_2$ by

-where $D\geq 2$ is an integer.
-Then, we claim that for any symplectic submodule $V$ of $W$ we have
+These examples correspond precisely to the periods of forms belonging to Hilbert modular invariant submanifolds (see Theorem \ref{t:dynamics}).
+Let $W$ be a rank $4$ unimodular symplectic module and the homomorphism $p:W\rightarrow\mathbb{C}$ given on a symplectic basis $a_1,b_1,a_2,b_2$ by $\alpha_1 = 1,\ \beta_1 = i \sqrt{D}, \ \alpha_2 = \sqrt{D}, \ \beta_2 = i, $ where $D\geq 2$ is an integer.
+Then, direct calculation shows that for any symplectic submodule $V$ of $W$ we have $\text{vol} _p (V) \in \sqrt{D} + \mathbb Z$.
+Even if the possible volumes of symplectic submodules form a discrete set, there are an infinite number of elements in $\mathcal{V}_p$, all having volumes in a finite set of values. \end{example}